stbuehler/rust-hibp-index/README.md

 The file starts with a short header:

 - UTF-8 line: `hash-index-v0`
-- UTF-8 line: the content key type (i.e. type of indexed data). `SHA-1` or `NTLM` for this application.
+- UTF-8 line: the content key type (i.e. type of indexed data). `SHA-1` or `NT` for this application.
 - UTF-8 line: free-form description of the data / data source
 - all of the above lines are terminated by the (first) `\n`
 - key size in bytes (as single byte); must not be zero